qeftser/tang/kf/README.md

 ## /ch9

-Implimentation fo the extended kalman fiter and duel linear kalman filters from chapter 9.
+Implimentation of the extended kalman fiter and duel linear kalman filters from chapter 9.
 These things are tedious and annoying to debug.
 Anyway, they are there for your viewing pleasure.

+## /ch11

+Implimentation of the extended kalman filter for tracking an object with a variable velocity with two satellites.
+This is the second-to-last example presented in chapter 11.
+This chapter was pretty interesting, and kind of cool because it is a practical application - although highly simplified.